How to Create a Simple Chat Room with JavaScript

 This tutorial explains the steps needed to create a simple JavaScript chat room and your choice of server-side technology, between either PHP or Node.js.
 The client-side portion, which we'll be discussing here, will work with both server-side solutions.

-The best parts are the code is clean and very easy to set up, and it's free.
+The best part: The code is clean, easy to set up, and free!
 You don't have to sign up or pay for any third-party applications or services to get it working.
-All you need are the code examples below and you're off!

 What Are WebSockets?